GATE- Gifted and Talented Education

 (cf. 0410 - Nondiscrimination in District Programs and Activities)

 GATE Program Description

 The district philosophy and plan is to make program services an integral part of the school day, every day.
-Because of the numbers of formally identified and other high achieving students, the district believes that all students must be provided a challenging curriculum that is aligned with state standards and frameworks and allows students to meet and exceed the state academic content standards.
+The district believes that all students must be provided a challenging curriculum that is aligned with state standards and frameworks and allows students to meet and exceed the state academic content standards.